shioya-lab-public/biotite/README.md

 ## Misc

+### Assumptions

-require statically linked
+- statically linked
-assume little endian
+- assume little endian

--march=rv64imafdc -mabi=lp64d
+- `-march=rv64imafdc -mabi=lp64d`

+### RISC-V Notes

-The base integer instruction sets use a two’s-complement representation for signed integer values.
+- The base integer instruction sets use a two’s-complement representation for signed integer values.
-RV32I: 40 insts including `ecall`, `ebreak`, and `fence` The program counter pc holds the address of the current instruction Except for the 5-bit immediates used in CSR instructions (Chapter 9), immediates are always sign-extended the shift amount held in the lower 5 bits
+- RV32I: 40 insts including `ecall`, `ebreak`, and `fence`
+- The program counter `pc` holds the address of the current instruction
+- Except for the 5-bit immediates used in CSR instructions (Chapter 9), immediates are always sign-extended
+- The shift amount held in the lower 5 bits
-The target of `JALR` address is obtained by adding the sign-extended 12-bit I-immediate to the register rs1, then setting the least-significant bit of the result to zero.
+- The target of `JALR` address is obtained by adding the sign-extended 12-bit I-immediate to the register rs1, then setting the least-significant bit of the result to zero.
-In RV64I, only the low 6 bits of rs2 are considered for the shift amount Unlike RISC-V, taking the remainder of a division by zero in LLVM is undefined behavior.
+- In RV64I, only the low 6 bits of rs2 are considered for the shift amount
+- Unlike RISC-V, taking the remainder of a division by zero in LLVM is undefined behavior.

+### Todo

-add arbitrary memory access support for ld/sd add support for RV32/64A
+- add arbitrary memory access support for ld/sd
+- add support for RV32/64A
-Force x0 always to be 0
+- Force x0 always to be 0
-Fix static variable support
+- Fix static variable support
-Map RV inst to LLVM comment for easy debugging
+- Map RV inst to LLVM comment for easy debugging

+### Testing Commands

 ``` Bash
 clang -emit-llvm examples/test.c -S -o examples/reference.ll